cockroachlabs/developer-success/import-backup-restore.md

 (10 rows)
 ```

 Nice work!
-We were able to re-import just the `employees_pg` table.
+You were able to re-import just the `employees_pg` table.

 ## Lab 4 - Import Data from MySQL